TWICE SHOT in the line of duty, an incredible story of bravery, courage and resilience

-TWICE SHOT talks can be customised to suit your audience.
-They also include actual audio of the shooting, 3D computer modelling, 2D schematics of the incident, crime scene photos, and the offender’s profile and 3D computer modelling of Daryl’s facial reconstruction.
+Delivered face to face or virtually, each talk is customised to suit your audience.
+They include audio of the shooting, 2D schematics of the incident, crime scene photos, the offender’s profile and 3D computer modelling of Daryl’s facial reconstruction.

-Watch Daryl as he re-enacts the night he was shot and his extraordinary bravery as the terrifying events unfolded.
-Be transfixed as he recounts his journey of recovery.
-His multiple surgeries, his psychological battles, his return to policing, and amazingly how he overcame his fear of guns by becoming a firearms instructor.
+Watch Daryl as he re-enacts the night he was shot and his extraordinary bravery as the terrifying events unfold.
+Be transfixed as he recounts his journey of recovery, his multiple surgeries, his psychological battles, his return to policing, and amazingly how he overcame his fear of guns by becoming a firearms instructor.
 Plus, many more twists in his remarkable journey of turning gunshot trauma into a life of triumph.

-In 2018, Daryl was honoured as a Lifeline Ambassador.
-He’s also received accolades from Professional Speakers Australia for his powerful keynote speaking.
+In 2018, Daryl was honoured as a Lifeline Ambassador and has received multiple accolades from Professional Speakers Australia for his powerful keynote speaking

-Daryl’s inspiring story of sheer grit, drive and resilience is one your audience will not forget.
+Daryl’s inspiring story is one your audience will not forget…

 Key points about Daryl

-- Daryl Elliott Green was TWICE SHOT in the line of duty and underwent more than a dozen facial reconstructive surgeries and suffered severe depression and chronic PTSD
+- TWICE SHOT in the line of duty, Daryl underwent more than a dozen facial reconstructive surgeries over 7 years, while battling severe depression and chronic PTSD.

-- He was named a Lifeline Ambassador in 2018
+- Honoured as a Lifeline Ambassador in 2018.

 - Develop and grow resilience